Girolami Research Interests.

-Much of our research relates to one of three areas: mechanistic studies of organometallic reactions such as the activation of alkanes,
+research in our group relates to one of four areas: mechanistic studies of organometallic reactions such as the activation of saturated alkanes,

 Organometallic Chemistry - Can Alkane Complexes be Isolated?

 We are investigating whether it is possible to prepare kinetically stable coordination complexes in which one of the ligands is an alkane.

 Although such species have been observed spectroscopically at 10 K and have been surmised to be present as intermediates in certain reactions,

 none has ever been isolated at or near room temperature.
 We are investigating the protonation of certain osmium alkyl complexes, whose

 electronic and steric properties have been chosen so as to favor the formation of an alkane complex.
 We have found that, in complexes of the type

 , the hydrogen atoms of the Os-H and Os-CH2